AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

     * `MyService` is an active object that has mutable state
     * This state is allowed to change only on serial queue owned by `MyService`
     * `MyService` owns all operations it initiates, but neither of initiated operations own `MyService`
-    * `MyService` communicates with other active objects predominantly using asynchronous calls only
+    * `MyService` communicates with other active objects predominantly using asynchronous calls
 2. for `MyViewController`
     * `MyViewController` is an active object that has mutable state (UI)
     * This state is allowed to change only on the main queue